sanfinity-Iot/openremote/User-Guide:-Create-Rules.md

 -

-# JSON rules
+# WHEN-THEN rules

-The JSON rules object model is intended for application users, to create event based workflow rules, using a front-end UI.
-It works with the or-rules UI component which handles the connection between front-end and the JSON rules.
-An example of the JSON rules working with the front-end is part of the [Demo Smart Building](https://github.com/openremote/openremote/wiki/Demo-Smart-Building) and [Demo Smart City](https://github.com/openremote/openremote/wiki/Demo-Smart-City).
+The WHEN-THEN rules object model is intended for application users, to create event based workflow rules, using a front-end UI.
+It works with the or-rules UI component which handles the connection between front-end and the WHEN-THEN JSON rules.
+An example of the WHEN-THEN rules working with the front-end is part of the [Demo Smart City](https://github.com/openremote/openremote/wiki/Demo-Smart-City).

 # Flow rules